Kung-hen/MNIST-VGG19-and-Animal-ResNet50-Classifier/README.md

-# Training Model Structure for Classification Task
+# VGG19 and ResNet50 for Classification Task

 *Discription:*

-***1.In this project, we implemented two convolutional neural network architectures, namely VGG19 and ResNet50, for the task of image classification.
-These architectures are renowned for their effectiveness in various computer vision tasks, including image recognition and classification.***
+***1.In this project, we implemented two convolutional neural network architectures, namely VGG19 and ResNet50, for the task of image classification.***

 **1.Requirements and dependencies**